seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 $loop->run();
 {% endhighlight %}

 The output will be the following.
-On `end` event the stream is still *readable*, but on the `close` event it is in a non-readable mode:
+On the `end` event the stream is still *readable*, but on the `close` event it is in a non-readable mode:

 {% highlight bash %}
 $ php index.php